DasMukut/Mini_project/README.md

 # Mini_project
-Its a project photography website
+Its a project on photography website designed using HTML and CSS